Taree Airport

 Taree Airport (IATA: TRO, ICAO: YTRE) is an airport 3 NM northeast of the city of Taree, New South Wales, Australia.
 Taree is on the Mid North Coast, less than a four-hour drive from Sydney.
 The airport no longer maintains any scheduled services.
+The airport provides the community with a range of services including emergency services, medical flights, private charters, private aircraft, and air mail/courier services.

+The facility is also used for defence force training and the Manning River Aero Club.

 Airport facilities

-Taree is currently set to expand the airport to provide more facilities for pilots, businesses and airlines alike, This is also expected to boost the airports presence.
+Taree is currently set to expand the airport to provide more facilities for pilots, businesses and airlines alike, This is also expected to boost the airport's presence.

 A number of businesses including aircraft manufacturers and fabricators, an aircraft restorer and a skydiving school are based at Taree Airport.

 Airlines and destinations

 FlyPelican operated services between Taree and Sydney until July 2022, when removal of government grants and rising fuel prices made the service unviable.